PE Intent Statement and Progression Map

 Curriculum Implementation

-Children are taught regularly by both teaching staff and a sports instructor from EYFS to Year 6.
-The curriculum is further enhanced by participation in numerous sporting tournaments with other schools in the area and after school clubs.
-A play leader supervises sports activities at lunchtime, including: football, basketball, skipping and other games.
+Children are taught regularly by both teaching staff and specialist sports coaches from EYFS to Year 6.
+The curriculum is further enhanced by participation in intra-school crew competitions at the end of each PE unit, numerous inter-school sporting tournaments, participation in active initiatives and after-school clubs.

 EYFS